DCAU7/ctf-template/README.md

 # ctf-template

-I use this when I'm doing CTFs and want to keep a record of what I've done, and how I do it.
+This template contains a number of commands that I use on a regular basis, although I recommend trying to memorise the most used commands.

-Feel free to use.
+I also use this template to keep track of the CTFs I've done, as well as taking notes.